 We are no longer just the goldfish that have short attention spans and that like fast-loading, interruption-free content.
 We are also the goldfish that like their underwater castles to come in different shapes, sizes, and colors, and we now like rollercoasters, and we like fishy boardgames.
 In human terms, we will no longer be happy with one grey castle in the form of a weekly blog post.
 We like videos that tell a story, we love images that also tell a story, and we fall madly in love with all things interactive like social media polls and contests.

 In markets such as Australia where fast-paced trends shape the tides of each industry, social media content needs to reflect those changes so that brands can either stand out or fall behind.
-As a result, there’s a surge of businesses using video production in Sydney and other cities to enrich their content output with visually appealing content on their social platforms and beyond.
+As a result, there’s a surge of businesses using video production and other cities to enrich their content output with visually appealing content on their social platforms and beyond.
 Social media’s hectic space is now dominated by visual content, which in turn allows your brand to express itself in ways your audience will understand better.

 Simply put, it’s no longer just about consistency, although it does play a vital role in your social media content creation, it’s also about trends shaped by human nature.
 Take that into account when you’re allocating your content on social media and keep things diverse so that your audience will stay on their toes, so to speak.